lpryszcz/htseq/doc/misc.rst

 .. class:: FileOrSequence( filename_or_sequence )

-   This class is a a canvenience wrapper around a file.
+   This class is a a convenience wrapper around a file.

-   The construcutor takes one argument, which may either be a string, which is interpreted as a file name (possibly with path), or a connection, by which we mean a text file opened for reading, or any other object that can provide an iterator over strings
+   The constructor takes one argument, which may either be a string, which is interpreted as a file name (possibly with path), or a connection, by which we mean a text file opened for reading, or any other object that can provide an iterator over strings